zorbaproject/pythonWordArt/README.md

 ### Styles = dict
 This dictionary contains all the styles supported by pythonWordArt.
 It's easyer to remember the styles by their name nstead of the number.

+### debug = bool
+By default set to False.
+If set to True, the rendering window (with a QWebEngineView) will be visible, and you'll need to press return to continue after rendering finished.

 ## HTML